Branching fraction of $\Xi_{bc}^+\to \Xi_{c}^+ J/\psi$ in the final-state-interaction approach: Theoretical Framework

 Here $V_{bc}$ and $V_{cs}$ represent the CKM matrix elements.
 And the four-fermion operators $O_{1}$ and $O_{2}$ can be expressed as,

 with the color indices $\alpha$ and $\beta$.
 And $C_{1,2}(\mu)$ are the relevant Wilson coefficients.
-After inserting the effective Hamiltonian as Eq.~(\ref{eq:hamilton}), the amplitude of the non-leptonic weak decay $\Xi_{bc}^{+}\to\Xi_{c}^{+}J/\psi$ can be evaluated with the hadronic matrix element,
+After inserting the effective Hamiltonian as Eq.~(\ref{eq:hamilton}), the amplitude of the nonleptonic weak decay $\Xi_{bc}^{+}\to\Xi_{c}^{+}J/\psi$ can be evaluated with the hadronic matrix element,

 At the tree level, this process is dominated by the color-suppressed $C$ diagram, its short-distance contribution can be given via its relation to the $T$ diagram after Fierz transformation.
 In this work, we neglect the penguin operators for the strong suppression of CKM matrix elements in the bottom hadron decays.
 According to the factorization hypothesis, the matrix element $\langle\Xi_{c}^{+}J/\psi|O_{i}|\Xi_{bc}\rangle$ in Eq.~(\ref{eq:hmebc}) can be factorized into two parts.
-The first part is parameterized with the decay constant of the emitted meson, while the second part can be evaluated using the heavy-light transition form factors.
+The first part is parametrized with the decay constant of the emitted meson, while the second part can be evaluated using the heavy-light transition form factors.
 About the processes containing the final state of charmonium $J/\psi$, QCD factorization is still applicable due to the small transverse size of the charmonium in the heavy quark limit~\cite{Cheng:2000kt}.
 A combined coefficient ${\bar a}_2$ extracted from the experiment data of $B\to J/\psi K$ is $|{\bar a}_2|_{\rm expt}=0.26$ is close to the value of $a_2$ given in Ref.~\cite{Zhu:2018jet}.
-The short-distance contribution of the $C$ diagram can be expressed as:
+The short-distance contribution of the $C$ diagram can be expressed as,

 here $a_{2}(\mu)=C_{1}(\mu)/3+C_{2}(\mu)$ is the effective Wilson coefficients.
 And under the bottom scale $\mu=m_{b}$, the Wilson coefficients are taken as $C_{1}(\mu)=1.117$ and $C_{2}(\mu)=-0.268$~\cite{Zhu:2018jet}.
 The first matrix element in Eq.~(\ref{eq:hadronicXi}) can be defined using the decay constant of the emitted vector meson $J/\psi$, denoted by $f_{J/\psi}$, respectively.